angustrau/osc.js/README.md

 osc.js is a library for reading and writing [Open Sound Control](http://opensoundcontrol.org) messages in JavaScript.
 It works in both Node.js and in a web browser.

+Node.js Serial functionality has been removed to allow for greater portability.

 Why osc.js?
 -----------